This is week 39 of our yearlong #freepermaculture course

 The Portland City Repair project hosts an annual Village Building Convergence, which occurs in hundreds of locations around the city all at once.
 Here’s one of them:

-The list of amazing placemaking projects could go on and on--what examples can you think of?
+- The list of amazing placemaking projects could go on and on–what examples can you think of?
+What is it that made those spaces memorable for you?

 Relevant Links and Resources